Syria Post-Bashar al-Assad

 The price of the tour includes accommodation in a twin room.

 If you are a solo traveler, you will share the room with another like-minded traveler from the group.
-We always try to group people of same gender and age but note that this won’t always be the case.
+Please note: we always try to group people of same gender and age but this can’t be always the case.

-If you want a single room, you will have to pay an additional €300.
+If you want a single room, you will have to pay an additional 325 USD.

 How to get a visa?